KFAA-TV

 KFAA-TV (channel 29) is an independent television station licensed to Decatur, Texas, United States, serving the Dallas–Fort Worth metroplex.
-It is owned by Tegna Inc. alongside ABC affiliate WFAA (channel 8).
-The two stations are based at the WFAA Communications Center Studios in Downtown Dallas, with transmitter in Cedar Hill, Texas.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside ABC affiliate WFAA (channel 8); Nexstar also owns CW station KDAF (channel 33).
+KFAA-TV and WFAA are based at the WFAA Communications Center Studios in Downtown Dallas, with transmitters in Cedar Hill, Texas.

-Channel 29 went on the air as KMPX in 1993 and was the original flagship station of the Daystar Television Network, a Christian ministry that operated from headquarters in the Dallas suburb of Colleyville and later Bedford.
+Channel 29 signed on the air as KMPX in 1993 and was the original flagship station of the Daystar Television Network, a Christian ministry that operated from headquarters in the Dallas suburb of Colleyville and later Bedford.
 In 2003, Daystar acquired KDTN (channel 2) and sold KMPX to Liberman Broadcasting.
 Under Liberman, the station was a Spanish-language outlet, first as an independent station and later as the Dallas-area affiliate of Liberman's Estrella TV network.
 In 2020, KMPX was acquired by Tegna, giving it UHF spectrum to improve the reception of WFAA while continuing to broadcast Estrella TV as its primary subchannel.
 Tegna acquired the rights to telecast Dallas Mavericks basketball in 2024, with channel 29 airing most of the team's games, and concurrently switched the primary subchannel to an English-language independent station under the new call sign KFAA-TV.